 Our next robustness check involves different definitions of family firm.
-In panel D, we experiment with a more stringent definition of family firm than in our previous estimates: we require the family blockholder not only to own at least 20 percent of the cash flow rights (as in the estimates reported so far) but also to participate in the firm's active management either as CEO or as member of the board of directors.
-We find that the results become stronger with this more restrictive definition, probably because this reduces potential contamination of the sample by nonfamily firms mistakenly classified as family controlled.
+In Panel D, we experiment with a more stringent definition of family firm than in our previous estimated: we requires the family blockholder not only to own at least 20 percent of the cash flow rights (as in the estimates reported so far) but also to participate in the firm's active management either as CEO position or as member of the board of directors.
+We find that the results become stronger with this more restrictive definition, probably because this reduces potential contamination of the sample by non-family firms mistakenly classified as family-controlled.

 Another dimension in which the definition of family firms can be relaxed or tightened concerns the threshold equity stake that the family is required to hold.
 Indeed many studies in the literature employ a lower threshold that the 20 percent required by our baseline definition.
-Instead of experimenting with various thresholds, in panel E we replace the family dummy with the actual stake held by the family blockholder, as a measure of the extent to which the firm can be considered as family controlled.
-This flexible specification allows us to gauge the effect of inheritance law and investor protection for different levels of the family blockholder's stake: for instance, changing inheritance law permissiveness from the twenty-fifth to the seventy-fifth percentile, that is, from 0.625 to 1, is associated with 1 percentage point increase of the investment ratio if the family's stake is 5 percent, almost 3 percentage points if the stake is 10 percent, and more than 10 percentage points if it is 40 percent.
-So also in this sense, the effect becomes stronger the more restrictive is the definition of family firms.
+Instead of experimenting with various thresholds, in Panel E we replace the family dummy with the actual stake held by the family blockholder, as a measure of the extent to which the firm can be considered as family controlled.
+This flexible specification allows us to gauge the effect of inheritance law and investor protection for different levels of the family blockholder's stake: for instance, changing inheritance law permissiveness from the 25th to the 75th percentile that is, from 0.625 to 1, is associated with one percentage point increase of the investment ratio if the family's stake is 5 percent, almost three percentage points if the stake is 10 percent, and more than ten percentage points if it is 40 percent.49 So also in this sense, the effect becomes stronger the more restrictive is the definition of family firms.

 Our final robustness check concerns the definition of financial dependence in specification (8).
-Since the median US firm in each industry is larger than its analog in most other countries, it may be more reasonable to use the financial dependence of the median US firm in the size class of its non-US analog.
-To do so, we repeat the estimation with a size-dependent measure of financial dependence, splitting US companies into large, medium, and small firms, and computing financial dependence for the median in each of three subsamples.
-As shown by panel F of Table 9, this alternative measure of financial dependence leaves our basic results qualitatively unaffected: family firms' investment continues to be sensitive to the inheritance law index, but not nonfamily firms' investment.
+Since the median U.S. firm in each industry is larger than its analogue in most other countries, it may be more reasonable to use the financial dependence of the median U.S. firm in the size class of its non-U.S. analogue.
+To do so, we repeat the estimation with a sizedependent measure of financial dependence, splitting U.S. companies into large, medium, and small firms, and computing financial dependence for the median in each of three subsamples.
+As shown by Panel F of Table 9, this alternative measure of financial dependence leaves our basic results qualitatively unaffected: family firms' investment continues to be sensitive to the inheritance law index, but not non-family firms' investment.